 Contextual Safeguarding

 Safeguarding incidents can be associated with factors outside of school.
 All staff should be considering the context within which such incidents and or/behaviours occur.
 This is known as contextual safeguarding which simply means assessments of children should consider whether wider environmental factors are present in a child’s life that are a threat to their safety and/or welfare.
-It can include child sexual exploitation, child criminal exploitation, serious violence, and gang culture.
+It can include child sexual exploitation, child criminal exploitation, serious violence, county lines, domestic abuse and gang culture.

 Always have a discussion with your DSL/DDSL if you have concerns or if you have been told information that concerns you about a family.